Switching your print on demand supplier? Get in touch with us here

 t-shirt selection

-With a design in hand, it’s time to select a t-shirt to print it on.
+With your own designs in hand, it’s time to select a t-shirt to print it on.
 The beauty of printing your own custom t-shirts is the ability to select the garment that works best with your design, your style preferences, and your price point.
 Here are four main factors to consider when choosing a shirt.

 Shirt color